Arsenal21/all-in-one-wordpress-security/all-in-one-wp-security/readme.txt

 = WIP 4.4.5 =
 - Added Korean language translation files.
 Thanks to Jonghyun Cho.
+- Reworked the code for the "Generate New DB Table Prefix" feature to make it more robust.
+Thanks to @baddiedev.

 = 4.4.4 =
 - Fixed bugs and improved functionality related to "logged in users" functionality.